viamrobotics/docs/docs/services/slam/run-slam-cartographer.md

 ## Next Steps

-Try adjusting Cartographer's [config parameters](../#configuration-overview) to fine tune the SLAM algorithm.
+Try adjusting Cartographer's [config parameters](../#library-specific-config_params-1) to fine-tune the SLAM algorithm.

 You can find additional assistance in the [Troubleshooting section](/appendix/troubleshooting/).